Slap Her – Violence Against Women

 Slap Her - Violence Against Women - Providence Holistic Counseling Services - illusion of separateness tich nhat hanh

 I am aware there are many quotes in this post.
-I thought sharing diverse voices and perspectives on violence and violence against women was important.
+I thought it was important to share diverse voices and perspectives on violence and violence against women.
 I invite you to share your experiences with violence against women and Slap Her.
 As always, please be honest and respectful.

 Other posts you may enjoy: